extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

     has been added, the order of adding more switches will not matter as they will be automatically identified as Spine or Leaf
     switches using LLDP.

-Use the DC Fabric automation suite CLI to configure an IP Fabric by completing the following steps:
+Use the DC Fabric Automation Suite CLI to configure an IP Fabric by completing the following steps:

 1. Register the switches in the |bwc| database by entering the ``bwc dcf inventory register`` command: